 While marital agreements are common place amongst married couples today, it is important that you know the purpose and possible repercussions of such contracts before you agree to one.
 An experienced marital agreements attorney in NoVa will advise you of what your rights are in the transaction and will ensure that your rights are protected.

-Additionally, a seasoned attorney can help you with negotiating your marital agreement, ensuring that terms are fair and balanced.
-A Virginia family law attorney will also make sure that your final contract is valid and enforceable, drafting the agreement with language that is clear and concise, and complying with all of the formalities required for the execution of marital agreements in Virginia.
+Additionally, a skilled Virginia attorney can help you with negotiating your marital agreement, ensuring that terms are fair and balanced.
+A proactive legal professional will also make sure that your final contract is valid and enforceable, drafting the agreement with language that is clear and concise, and complying with all of the formalities required for the execution of marital agreements in Virginia.

 Marital agreements in NoVa include both premarital agreements (those entered into before marriage), and postnuptial agreements (those entered into after a marriage occurs).
 Virginia Code § 20-155.
 In such agreements, couples can negotiate on a variety of different topics, including: